Navier8/godot4-graph2d/README.md

 - Works on desktop platforms and HTML5 (others target were not tested).
 - Documentation included with the plugin.

+**Added**
+- Coordinates have a new export variable for steps.
+- Choose whether or not to show numbers with decimals.

 ## Usage

 ### Single plot